 When you agree to work with freelancers on PPH your money is protected in Escrow until you are happy that the work has been delivered.
 You confirm payment to the freelancer when you receive their invoice.
 Equally, if you are not happy with the work delivered you can reject the freelancer's invoice and let them know what needs finishing before you are happy to pay.

 All invoices should be paid within 7 days in accordance with PPH terms and conditions.
 If you don't take action on a freelancer's invoice within this timeframe then some automatic actions will be taken so that the freelancer does not go unpaid for work delivered, as follows:

-1. Invoice reminders
+1. Invoice Reminders

-After the initial email notification of an invoice from your Seller you will automatically receive at least one further email reminder (for Hourlies) or multiple email reminders (for larger custom Jobs) to take action on the invoice (pay or reject), if you haven't already.
+After the initial email notification of an invoice from your freelancer, you will automatically receive at least one further email reminder (for Hourlies) or multiple email reminders (for larger custom Jobs) to take action on the invoice (pay or reject), if you haven't already.

 For Hourlies, which are express jobs delivered in just a few days, this automatic payment will happen 7 days after the invoice has been raised; for larger custom Jobs Buyers are given a longer grace period of 30 days before money is automatically released as payment.

 3. What to do if you are not happy with the work delivered